iPrunes - Open Source Aquaponics

 Step 4: Parts & Tools (Laser Fabrication)

-I've Attached 2 files required to be laser cut.
+I've attached two files required to be laser cut.

 You can chose to fabricate the aquarium or just buy one as I found this relatively challenging and more expensive.

-I also had issues finding somewhere to cut the silicone sheet gaskets but it cut very well once a makerspace agreed to the material and the cut parameters were found.
+I also had issues finding somewhere to cut the silicone sheet gaskets.
+That said, it cut very well once a makerspace agreed to the material and the cut parameters were found.

 You should now be fully equipped to start the Assembly.